Skip to main content

 Luxury kitchen upgrades

 Another popular room for home improvement projects is the kitchen.
-Aside from new tiles, new appliances, and updated backsplashes, buyers are willing to pay premium prices for kitchens with luxury features.
+Aside from new tiles, new appliances, and updated kitchen backsplashes, buyers are willing to pay premium prices for kitchens with luxury features.
 A recent Zillow survey found that these specific luxury kitchen features were the most popular and earned the highest premiums above the home’s expected selling price.

 • Smart appliances earn 3.0% premiums.